Cahn-C/DevOps-Engineer-Basics/Linux Boot Sequence.md

 <br>

-Used to strore most of the configuration files in Linux
+Used to store most of the configuration files in Linux
 ```
 /etc
 ```